Drinking Water Protection

 A multi-year, multi-billion-dollar push to remove lead service lines is underway in states across America and cities throughout Minnesota, and the first funds are flowing into Duluth for such work.
 Cities and counties have been coordinating the digging to replace the service lines with necessary street repairs to minimize the disruption.

-Chad Kolstad, head of the Infrastructure Unit at the Minnesota Department of Health (MDH), noted that these efforts are “prioritizing public health,” and explained that grants and loans are available in the state through the Minnesota Public Facilities Authority and in the country from the Federal Infrastructure Investment and Jobs Act.
+Chad Kolstad, head of the Infrastructure Unit at the Minnesota Department of Health (MDH), noted that these efforts are “prioritizing public health” and explained that grants and loans are available to water systems for lead service line replacements through the Drinking Water Revolving Fund, which receives both state and federal Infrastructure Investment and Jobs Act funds.

-The state money came when Minnesota Governor Tim Walz signed legislation last year to provide $240 million for a grant program for replacing lead service lines.
-MDH estimates there are about 100,000 water service lines in the state that are leading lead into the water flowing through them. m.
+The state money came when Governor Tim Walz signed legislation last year to provide $240 million for a grant program for replacing lead service lines.
+MDH estimates there are about 100,000 water service lines in the state that have the potential to leach lead into the water flowing through them.
 In children, lead can also slow development or cause learning, behavior, and hearing problems.

 Service lines normally are divided in ownership between the city and property owner.
 The private parts are being financed through grants, the public portions through grants and loans.